tunjan/tunjan.github.io/src/nutrition.md

   - Eat as many colors as possible.
   - Eat only as much as suffices for hunger & good health.
   - Aim to fast for 12 hours each day.
+  - Avoid drinking tea or coffee with meals
+  - Add vitamin C to foods rich in iron.

 ## Meal planning